workingDog/scalakml/README.md

 ## Issues:
-  One current major issue is scala does not preserve CDATA, such that angle brackets and ampersands are corrupted, Google Earth (and lots of others) cannot process that.
+  One current major issue is scala does not preserve CDATA, such that angle brackets and ampersands are corrupted, Google Earth for example cannot process that.

 ## Status